psychemedia/finn-resources/src/how-oisin-named.md

 "Tell me, my little prince and pulse, what your name is, and how you have come into the middle of a hunting-pack, and why you are naked?"

-But the boy did not understand the lan- guage of the men of Ireland.
+But the boy did not understand the language of the men of Ireland.
 He put his hand into Fionn' s, and the Chief felt as if that little hand had been put into his heart.
 He lifted the lad to his great shoulder.

 "We have caught something on this hunt," said he to Caelte mac Ronan.
 "We must bring this treasure home.
 You shall be one of the Fianna-Finn, my darling," he called upwards.